 Yes, we offer a multi-family discount for 3 or more players.
-Our new registration page should apply the discount to the third player (lowest priced division) is half off.
-All family players must be signed up at the same time and added to the same cart for the system to discount the third player.
-If you have a child sign up afterwards, please contact Wendy Mullen at firstname.lastname@example.org so she can adjust accordingly.
+The third player (lowest-priced division) is half off.
+When registering online, all family members must be signed up and paid in the same cart in order for the system to apply the discount.
+If you prefer, we will accept walk-in registration if submitted by February 25.
+If coming to the office, please contact Wendy Mullen at [email protected]to verify hours and make an apt.

 How are teams formed?

 Teams are formed by returning players first.
-If there is an opening on that team, we will fill with a player based by school.
+If there is an opening on that team, we will fill it with a player based on the school.

 Can I make a request for team placement?

 You may make a request for team placement.
 Attempts will be made to accommodate requests, but parents are cautioned that not all requests can be granted.
+Refunds are not granted if team placement does not meet the request.
 If there is a request for a specific team and there is an opening and the player attends the same school as other players on the team, then we will most likely grant that request.
-Please note, we will not remove a player off his/her current team to make room for a new request.
+Please note, we will not remove a player from his/her current team to make room for a new request.
 There are times we do have to combine schools depending on the number of players signed up at each grade/age level per school.

 Can girls sign up for baseball?

 All baseball programs are coed.
-Our Small Ball and T-Ball divisions comprise of both boys and girls.
+Our Small Ball and T-Ball divisions comprise both boys and girls.
 Girls will have two options for age 7 and above.
-Girls interested in playing softball, may sign up for Softball Age 8.
+Girls interested in playing softball may sign up for Softball Age 8.
 Girls interested in playing baseball may continue to play coach pitch and beyond.
 Most girls do generally tend to move towards softball.
-We only offer softball in the spring session.

 Are there tryouts?

 There are no tryouts held for our recreational teams.
-We do hold tryouts for our travel and competitive teams.
-These tryouts outs are held at end of July or beginning of August each year.
-These dates will be posted on our website at www.gcybsa.com in early July.
-If your child is interested in playing up a grade/year he/she must attend a play-up evaluation which will be held during the travel/competitive tryouts.
+We do hold tryouts for our travel teams.
+These tryouts outs are held in mid-late July each year and the dates will be posted on our website at www.gcybsa.com.
+If your child is interested in playing up a grade/year he/she must attend a play-up evaluation which will be held during the travel tryouts.
 Play-up evaluations are only held for players seeking to play up to Grade 3-Age 9 and above divisions.
 Along with the evaluation, your child has to be approved by the commissioner.